VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 \subsection{Ablation Studies}

-Here we conduct two ablation studies to obtain deeper insighst into the empirical performance of \ourmethod. \paragraph{Effect of Diverse Explorers} Having demonstrated the effectiveness of \ourmethod\ we further analyze our algorithm empirically by performing the following ablation.
-To evaluate the impact of encouraging diversity in the explorers by sampling from a DPP, we replace the selection of successors to just be a random sample of the same size since it is not critical to our algorithm.
-We call this algorithm variant \ourmethod-\textsc{RandomExplorer}.
-The main advantage of \ourmethod-\textsc{RandomExplorer} is that we do not need to incur the cost of sampling from a $k$-DPP which $\O(|\mathcal{C}|^{3})$ in each main iteration of the loop.
+\paragraph{Effect of Diverse Explorers} To evaluate the impact of encouraging diversity in the explorers by sampling from a DPP, we replace the selection of successors to just be a random sample of the same size since it is not critical to our algorithm.
+We call this algorithm variant \ourmethod-\textsc{RE}(RandomExplorer).
+The main advantage of \ourmethod-\textsc{RE} is that we do not need to incur the cost of sampling from a $k$-DPP, which $\O(|\mathcal{C}|^{3})$ in each main iteration of the loop.
 This potentially trades off some diversity and efficient convergence for reduced local computational time (a choice that practitioners have), which we validate empirically in Table \ref{tab:abalation2}.
-Note that \ourmethod-\textsc{RandomExplorer} shows a drop in diversity, quality and requires more LLM calls to generate the same number of instances as \ourmethod\ confirming our observation above.
+Note that \ourmethod-\textsc{RE} shows a drop in diversity, quality and requires more LLM calls to generate the same number of instances as \ourmethod\ confirming our observation above.